ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 .. _python_interpreters:

-How do I handle python pathing not having a Python 2.X in /usr/bin/python on a remote machine?
+How do I handle python not having a Python interpreter at /usr/bin/python on a remote machine?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-While you can write ansible modules in any language, most ansible modules are written in Python, and some of these are important core ones.
+While you can write Ansible modules in any language, most Ansible modules are written in Python, including the ones central to letting Ansible work.

-By default, Ansible assumes it can find a /usr/bin/python on your remote system that is a 2.X version of Python, specifically 2.6 or higher.
+By default, Ansible assumes it can find a :command:`/usr/bin/python` on your remote system that is either Python2, version 2.6 or higher or Python3, 3.5 or higher.

-Setting the inventory variable 'ansible_python_interpreter' on any host will allow Ansible to auto-replace the interpreter used when executing python modules.
-Thus, you can point to any python you want on the system if /usr/bin/python on your system does not point to a Python 2.X interpreter.
+Setting the inventory variable ``ansible_python_interpreter`` on any host will tell Ansible to auto-replace the Python interpreter with that value instead.
+Thus, you can point to any Python you want on the system if :command:`/usr/bin/python` on your system does not point to a compatible Python interpreter.

-Some Linux operating systems, such as Arch, may only have Python 3 installed by default.
-This is not sufficient and you will get syntax errors trying to run modules with Python 3.
-Python 3 is essentially not the same language as Python 2.
-Python 3 support is being worked on but some Ansible modules are not yet ported to run under Python 3.0.
-This is not a problem though as you can just install Python 2 also on a managed host.
+Some platforms may only have Python 3 installed by default.
+If it is not installed as :command:`/usr/bin/python`, you will need to configure the path to the interpreter via ``ansible_python_interpreter``.
+Although most core modules will work with Python 3, there may be some special purpose ones which do not or you may encounter a bug in an edge case.
+As a temporary workaround you can install Python 2 on the managed host and configure Ansible to use that Python via ``ansible_python_interpreter``.
+If there's no mention in the module's documentation that the module requires Python 2, you can also report a bug on our `bug tracker
+<https://github.com/ansible/ansible/issues>`_ so that the incompatibility can be fixed in a future release.

 Do not replace the shebang lines of your python modules.
 Ansible will do this for you automatically at deploy time.